Buy a ticket

 From 16th to 19th century

-Life at the château through war and upheaval
+Life at the château amidst war and upheaval

-For over 2 centuries, the château bore witness to religious wars and the transformation of the medieval town of Beaugency into its present-day form.
-Although not directly impacted by these events, its architectural context was radically affected.
+For over two centuries, the château witnessed religious wars and the transformation of the medieval town of Beaugency into its present-day form.
+Although not directly impacted by these events, its architectural context was profoundly affected.

-The Notre-Dame collegiate church burnt down and was then rebuilt in the 16th century, the interiors of the keep and its roof were damaged by the fire but never rebuilt, part of the town’s fortifications were pulled down and the bridge over the Loire transformed to ensure a broader route between the southern and northern banks of the river.
+The Notre-Dame collegiate church burned down and was subsequently rebuilt in the 16th century.
+The interiors of the keep and its roof were damaged by the fire but were never reconstructed.
+Part of the town’s fortifications were demolished, and the bridge over the Loire was transformed to widen the passage between the southern and northern banks of the river.

 19th century